 The climate activist from »Fridays for Future« held a workshop to present and refute some of the common arguments used by climate crisis deniers.

-argument used by climate crisis deniers that completely disregards any further consequences.
-CO2 may well be benefitial for plants and heat up the atmosphere at the same time.
-Climate sceptics don’t consider the next step either: Additional CO2 is absolutely useless to plants if the ground they grow on is becoming barren and overheated.«
+Image: Privat›CO₂ is an essential trace gas—it can’t be harmful!‹ This is a classicargument used by climate crisis deniers that completely disregards any further consequences.
+CO₂ may well be benefitial for plants and heat up the atmosphere at the same time.
+Climate sceptics don’t consider the next step either: Additional CO₂ is absolutely useless to plants if the ground they grow on is becoming barren and overheated.

 Prof. Dr. Andreas Freytag (r.) und Prof. Dr. Hartmut Rosa